How to Gel Stain Over Existing Finishes

 - Fine(320) and Rough(180) Mouse Sanding Pads.

 - Peanut Butter Shade of Latex Paint (I used Behr Glazed Pecan after lots of experimenting).
-Behr is Home Depot’s brand but if you are at another store, just ask if they can match it.
+Behr is at Home Depot but if you are at another store, just ask if they can match it.
 They usually have the codes for other brands in their computer system.
 I like to use a satin or flat paint for my base coat.

 - Minwax Wipe-On Polyurethane in Clear Satin

 I eyed these two “beauties” on a Facebook page and thought they would be perfect for this “gel stain over stain technique”.
-Realizing they were solid wood and in good shape, I knew they had serious potential by using gel stain to refinish the surface.
+Realizing they were solid wood and in good shape, I knew they would look like new by using gel stain to refinish the surface.

 You can see a funky inlay pattern and also some deep-set water stains.
-I decided to do my favorite combination of a dark stained top and white bottom.
+I decided to do my favorite combination of a dark stained top and white apron and legs.

 Before learning how to gel stain wood, the first step of any project is to make sure your piece is structurally sound.
 I tightened all the bolts underneath and would have added wood glue or wood epoxy if needed.
 Nobody likes wobbly furniture.